 Jersey: As mentioned earlier, Jersey cows are known for their high butterfat content in their milk.
 They are smaller in size but efficient in milk production.

 Ayrshire: Ayrshire cows, originating from Scotland, are adaptable and known for their ability to produce milk under various environmental conditions.
-They have a good balance of milk quantity and quality.
+They offer an excellent combination of both milk volume and quality.

 Interspecific Hybridization - Gir Jersey:

-Interspecific hybridization refers to breeding between two different species or subspecies.
+Interspecific hybridization involves mating between individuals of different species or subspecies.
 The Gir-Jersey hybrid is a crossbreed between Gir and Jersey cows.
 This hybridization aims to combine the desirable traits of both breeds, such as the Gir's disease resistance and the Jersey's high milk fat content.

 Operational Technology - AI and MOET: